 You can check with the

 names function to see if the new variable is now part of the data set.

 We see it listed as the sixth variable in the data set.
 You can also look at its values to make sure they are expressed as proportions rather than percentages.
 Typing just object name at the > prompt will generate a listing of all values for that object:

 0.23 0.26 0.29 0.30 0.31 0.31 0.31 0.32 0.33 0.34 0.35 0.36 0.36 0.36 0.37 0.37 0.37 0.39 0.39 0.39 0.41 0.41 0.42 0.43 0.44 0.44 0.45 0.46 0.47 0.47 0.47 0.48 0.48 0.50 0.50 0.50 0.51 0.52 0.52 0.52 0.53 0.53 0.53 0.54 0.57 0.57 0.58 0.59 0.61 0.63

 It looks like all of the values of

 Approve21$Approve_prop are indeed expressed as proportions.
-One quick but important reminder of something mentioned earlier is in order when reading this type of output.
 The bracketed numbers do not represent values of the object.
 Instead, they tell the order of the outcomes in the data set.
 For instance, is followed by .23, .26, and 29, indicating the value of the first observation is .23, the second is .26, and the third is .29.
 Likewise, is followed by .37, .37, and .39, indicating the value for the sixteenth observation is .37, the seventeenth is .37, and the eighteenth is .39, and so on.

 Packages and Libraries A couple of other terms you should understand are package and library.
 Packages are collections of functions, objects (usually data sources), and code that enhance the base functions of R. For instance, the function